 Members of The Church of Jesus Christ of Latter-day Saints worldwide gather twice yearly for what they call “general conference.”
 This is in addition to their weekly worship services each Sunday.

-General conferences are conducted each April and October and comprise five two-hour meetings held over two days.
+General conferences are conducted each April and October and comprise six two-hour meetings held over three days.
 The April meetings are called annual conferences and those in October, semiannual.